atlas-runtime/applications/README.md

 # in a new terminal, open the remote server
 cd atlas-worker
 ./app -p 7000
+# this is the worker receiving remote requests
 ```

 ### Connect to the remote PI